kenleung11/dsp/01a-install.md

 How can you check the version of Python installed if you happen to be on an unfamiliar computer?

-If you are using a Windows machine and have Anaconda installed, you can type in 'python --version' in your Anaconda Prompt to check the version of Python installed.
+If you are using a Windows machine and have Anaconda installed, you can type in *python --version* in your Anaconda Prompt to check the version of Python installed.